summerdawn-ai/mcpify/src/Summerdawn.Mcpifier.Server/README.md

 ### Installation as a .NET Tool

-Install Mcpifier Server globally using the .NET CLI:
+Install the Mcpifier server globally using the .NET CLI:

 ```bash
 dotnet tool install -g Summerdawn.Mcpifier.Server